gazebosim/docs/fortress/install_ubuntu_src.md

 #### Ubuntu Bionic

 Ubuntu Bionic's default compiler version is not high enough, so the following steps are needed to upgrade.
-These are not needed on Ubuntu Focal.
+These are not needed on Ubuntu Focal or Jammy.

 To install `gcc` version 8 on Ubuntu Bionic: